Tuesday, May 14, 2024

 Biden and Trump: Round Two

-Aside from the economy, the Biden Administration is confronted with concerns over Israel, Ukraine, and African Americans reportedly abandoning the party in droves, among other realities.
-Many Democrats believe Benjamin Netanyahu has gone too far in his pursuit of Hamas, causing the death of thousands of innocent Palestinians, including widespread destruction of property, with the administration not doing enough to halt the violence.
 Although the war in Ukraine rages on, it is believed it won't hurt the president's chances as much as losing the black vote.
-Support among African Americans has dropped by thirty percent in most polls over voting rights, the economy, and a general belief in the black community that the White House has not done enough to address their concerns, even though it was black men and women who voted him into office.
-The Biden Administration is working on ways to bridge the gap between black voters, like reaching out to them on black radio.
-If not, it could make it one of the most lopsided turnouts by people of color for Democrats since the 1950s.
+Support among African Americans has dropped by thirty percent in most polls over voting rights, the economy, and a general belief that the White House has not done enough to address their concerns, even though it was black men and women who voted him into office.
+The Biden Administration is working on ways to bridge the gap between black voters, like reaching out to black radio stations.
+If not, it could result in one of the most lopsided turnouts by people of color for Democrats since the 1950s.

 Meanwhile, Trump is attempting to become the second president in U.S. history to serve two non-consecutive terms.
 Although he is leading in polls, nothing can be taken for granted.

 Despite his mounting negatives, Trump could capitalize on the crisis at the Southern border that has Americans worried.
 Immigrants from Central America and parts of Mexico have crowded American cities, putting a strain on services and causing tension with locals, notably African Americans.
 Southern Republican governors have strongly criticized the current president on this issue despite the former president encouraging the GOP to block a plan in Congress that might have curtailed the problem.
-If Trump can gain traction on immigration amid a stalemate on Capital Hill, it could flip votes in close states.
+If Trump can gain traction on immigration amid a stalemate on Capitol Hill, it could flip votes in close states.

 Other issues that might work in Trump's favor include Biden's age, which has created waves in the press, the housing crisis, and other concerns that may not be the fault of the current commander-in-chief.